psu13/mutable-hakyll/posts/bruckner-170.md

 surface of the sound.
 You don't _really_ get nearly the full experience of a piece unless it's performed live in front of your face.
 So I hope people keep doing it.

-Jeremy also brought up the idea of the dreaded "talk to the audience about the show before the show" idea, so that people might have a map of what is about to happen to them as they sat down at the start of the 85 minute marathon.
-I am long on record as hating this idea.
+Jeremy also brought up the dreaded "talk to the audience about the show before the show" idea, so that people might have a map of what is about to happen to them as they sat down at the start of the 85 minute marathon.
+I am long on record as hating these talks.
 I don't think a ten minute talk before the concert is going to be enough to guide the Bruckner novice to the end of the 80 minute tunnel.
-The only way to do this is to practice and train, if you will.
+And such things just annoy the more experienced audience.
+In my humble opinion the only way to make sense of a piece like this is to practice and "train", if you will.

 Luckily these days this is really easy.
 Fire up Spotify, Apple Music, Presto, or Youtube and there will be _dozens_ of available recordings of this piece for you to study.
 The